yulonglim/tp/docs/DeveloperGuide.md

     Use case ends.

 * 1c.
+There is an existing student with the same name.
+    * 1c1.
+TeachBook shows an error message.

+      Use case ends.

+* 1d.
+Student name entered consist of special characters.
+    * 1c1.
+TeachBook shows an error message.

+      Use case ends.

+* 1e.
+Student name entered is longer than 70 characters.
+    * 1d1.
+TeachBook shows an error message.

+      Use case ends.

+* 1f.
 Email entered is of the wrong format.
+    * 1e1.
+TeachBook shows an error message.

+      Use case ends.

+* 1g.
+Phone number entered consist of less than three numbers.
-    * 1c1.
+    * 1f1.
 TeachBook shows an error message.

       Use case ends.